 5. Crêpes - Sweet and savoury

-Think paper like pancakes of heaven is the best way to describe crepes.
+Think paper-like pancakes of heaven is the best way to describe crepes.
 A French street food, it can be found in almost any restaurant in Pondy.
-Crêpes come in two types - sweet and savoury.
-Sweet crêpes usually have a filling of chocolate, Nutella, marmalade or jam, often topped with whipped cream or icing sugar.
-The savoury crêpes on the other hand have fillings like egg, cheese, mushroom, spinach.
+Crêpes come in two types - sweet and savory.
+Sweet crêpes usually have a filling of chocolate, Nutella, marmalade, or jam, often topped with whipped cream or icing sugar.
+The savory crêpes on the other hand, have fillings like egg, cheese, mushroom, spinach.
 Delicious either way.